 Dealing With a Raccoon Problem

-If you have a raccoon problem, you’ll need to take control by removing Snake Poop or whatever it is that attracts them to your own property.
+If you have a raccoon problem, you’ll need to take control by removing Raccoon Poop or whatever it is that attracts them to your own property.
 For instance:

 Only take the garbage cans outside to the driveway on the morning of trash pickup day, do not leave pet food and other sources of food and water out (bird baths, squirrel feeders, bird seed, pet food bowls, saved bags of pet food, etc.), installing motion lighting or sound machines to frighten raccoons away, setting up fencing to protect your gardens, and removing shelter options like dirt piles, log piles, pet homes, and much more.
 You will also need to contact a licensed raccoon removal and management company to inspect your property and ensure there are no entry points for raccoons to enter.